How to choose the right focus keyword + examples

 Choosing a perfect focus keyword or keyphrase is not an exact science.
 You should aim for a combination of words used by a search audience.
 Aim for a keyphrase that is relatively high in volume and will suit your audience.

-We have lots more articles on this subject: you can read about keyword research, content writing, and improving your site structure.
+This article has shown several examples of focus keyphrases and keywords.
+We have more articles on this subject: you can read about keyword research, content writing, and improving your site structure.
 We’ve also combined these different topics into an SEO copywriting course.

 Read more: SEO copywriting: the ultimate guide »